Anbitiotics for Babies: Protecting Your Little One

 • Antibiotics may disrupt the gut microbiome, but there are ways you can help restore its balance to prevent possible antibiotic side effects and long-term health complications.

-When used correctly, antibiotics help control infections, thus preventing serious health consequences.
+When used correctly, antibiotics for babies help control infections, thus preventing serious health consequences.
 However, they are not the answer for every type of infection, and using them when not appropriate can do more harm than good.

 Antibiotics only work against bacterial infections, not viral ones.